Skip to main content

 • music

-The music in the game is widely praised for its relaxing, fitting, and nostalgic qualities, often enhancing the overall atmosphere and vibe.
-However, some users note a lack of variety and desire a larger music pool to prevent repetition.
-Overall, the soundtrack is considered a strong and memorable aspect of the experience.
+The music in the game is widely praised for its fitting, relaxing, and nostalgic vibe, enhancing the overall atmosphere and aesthetics.
+However, several users note that the soundtrack can become repetitive due to limited variety, suggesting a desire for a larger music pool.
+Overall, the soundtrack significantly contributes to the game's unique and enjoyable vibe.

 • “The vibes, aesthetics, and OST were the best part of this game.”